 Low-code platforms have made it possible to build applications by visually orchestrating the required building blocks without the need for reinventing the wheel for every project.
 Enterprises expect low-code platforms to standardize those building blocks so that it can be used across the enterprise by different teams and different projects.
-This is essentially a shot in the arm for the developers by significantly accelerating their productivity through reusability of their code.
+This is essentially a shot in the arm for the developers by significantly accelerating their productivity through the reusability of their code.
 WaveMaker has found a way to do exactly this, by creating an Enterprise Artifact Repository as part of its Enterprise Developer Network (EDN) setup.
 EDN is an online environment that allows collaboration over projects, version control, and sharing of resources.

-All artifacts have a standard set of information either auto-generated or provided by the developer like tag, category, version no and change log.
+All artifacts have a standard set of information either auto-generated or provided by the developer like tag, category, version no, and changelog.

 Artifacts are created by developers using the project dashboard by invoking the create function of the respective artifact.
 The artifacts developed are published either: